SECURITY GUIDE

 CRITICAL: Only download Tor Browser from the official Tor Project website: torproject.org.
 Fake Tor browsers distributed through unofficial channels may contain malware designed to compromise your anonymity.
 Verify the PGP signature of your Tor Browser download to ensure authenticity.

-Tor Browser Security Settings for BlackOps Market:
+Tor Browser Security Settings:

 • Security Level: Set to "Safest" (disables JavaScript for maximum protection)